Israeli settlement: Illegality arguments

 "My conclusion is that civilian settlement in the administered territories contravenes the explicit provisions of the Fourth Geneva Convention."

 This legal opinion was sent to Prime Minister Levi Eshkol.
 However, it was not made public at the time.
 The Labor cabinet allowed settlements despite the warning.
 This paved the way for future settlement growth.
 In 2007, Meron stated that "I believe that I would have given the same opinion today."

 In 1978, the Legal Adviser of the Department of State of the United States reached the same conclusion.

 The International Court of Justice, in its advisory opinion, has since ruled that Israel is in breach of international law by establishing settlements in Occupied Palestinian Territory, including East Jerusalem.
 The Court maintains that Israel cannot rely on its right of self-defense or necessity to impose a regime that violates international law.
 The Court also ruled that Israel violates basic human rights by impeding liberty of movement and the inhabitants' right to work, health, education and an adequate standard of living.

 International intergovernmental organizations such as the Conference of the High Contracting Parties to the Fourth Geneva Convention, major organs of the United Nations, the European Union, and Canada, also regard the settlements as a violation of international law.
 The Committee on the Elimination of Racial Discrimination wrote that "The status of the settlements was clearly inconsistent with Article 3 of the Convention, which, as noted in the Committee's General Recommendation XIX, prohibited all forms of racial segregation in all countries.
 There is a consensus among publicists that the prohibition of racial discrimination, irrespective of territories, is an imperative norm of international law."
 Amnesty International, and Human Rights Watch have also characterized the settlements as a violation of international law.

 In late January 2013 a report drafted by three justices, presided over by Christine Chanet, and issued by the United Nations Human Rights Council declared that Jewish settlements constituted a creeping annexation based on multiple violations of the Geneva Conventions and international law, and stated that if Palestine ratified the Rome Accord, Israel could be tried for "gross violations of human rights law and serious violations of international humanitarian law."
 A spokesman for Israel's Foreign Ministry declared the report 'unfortunate' and accused the UN's Human Rights Council of a "systematically one-sided and biased approach towards Israel."

-According to Talia Sasson, the High Court of Justice in Israel, with a variety of different justices sitting, has repeatedly stated for more than 4 decades that Israel's presence in the West Bank is in violation of international law.
+The Supreme Court of Israel, with a variety of different justices sitting, has repeatedly stated that Israel's presence in the West Bank is subject to international law.